-Single parents most frequently need financial assistance – especially when another child is on the way.
+Single parents most frequently need financial assistance.
 Making ends meet is far more difficult when a family lives apart.

 Government programs can help with housing, childcare, healthcare, and basic expenses such as food and utilities if you meet income limits.
 Private companies offer another option.
 Going back to college to improve job prospects takes courage and a little boost.